Critical Innovation Studies

 Human Centered Design

 I am a co-founder of the Human Centered Design (HCD) interdisciplinary graduate program (IGEP).
 Directed by Steve Harrison, HCD is a graduate certificate program that cuts across three colleges at Virginia Tech.
 It is also a key pathway for anyone interested in Virginia Tech’s individualized interdisciplinary doctorate.
 Students take courses in clusters of “design studies,” “understanding people,” and “design realization.”
 My contributions include Origins of Innovation and Interdisciplinary Cultures of Design.

 My goal as an advisor is to work intensely with students to connect their interests to emergent areas of STS scholarship and identify careers that serve their strengths.
-Current projects include a study on technology and pedagogy in higher education, an ethnographic study of institutions and identities in transdisciplinary SEAD, and an exploration of cultural values in humanitarian design.
+Current projects include a study on technology and pedagogy in higher education, an ethnography of institutions and identities in transdisciplinary science, engineering, art, and design, and an exploration of cultural values in humanitarian design.